 - Partners: When designing services, vendors, manufacturers, and suppliers should be considered too.
 They're needed to support services - and becoming more and more central to Service Delivery with the years.

 This is your Service Design mix.
 You need a little bit of everything of the above, but what makes you stand out is where you put your focus.
-For example, a lot of traditionally ITIL-based organisations are quite bound to processes.
+For example, a lot of traditionally ITIL-based organizations are quite bound to processes.
 See an example here of why that isn't optimal.
-A more customer focused Service Desk would put more focus on people, and they would focus not only on people in the Service Desk but also the end users.
+A more customer-focused service desk would put more focus on people, and they would focus not only on people in the service desk but also the end users.

 1. Put the customer first